“Dear God, please get my next video on the Explore page” – Anonymous instagram Influencer

 Let me let you in on a little secret…

-If you want to get on the Explore page, you’ve got to think differently.
+If you’re trying to figure out how to get on Instagram’s Explore page, you’ve got to think differently.
 You can’t just post and pray.
 If you want to get on the Explore page, you’re going to have to do something to stand out and GO VIRAL…and the best way to do that begins with a proper strategy.

-At Jumper Media, we help over 1500 brands stand out on Instagram, and many of them consistently make the Explore page.
-And I’m not talking consistently like it happens once a month…I’m talking these guys are on it almost every day.
-We’ve tried all sorts of ways to game the Instagram algorithm, and get our clients’ posts trending, and today we’re going to share with you what we learned.
+That’s because at Jumper Media, we help over 3000 brands stand out on Instagram, and many of them consistently hit Explore.
+And I’m not talking consistently like it happens once a month…I’m talking these guys hit it a few times a week.
+We’ve tried all sorts of ways to game the Explore Page algorithm and get our clients’ posts trending, and today we’re going to share with you what we learned.

 What is the Instagram Explore Page?